jgdigitaljedi/ez-cli/README.md

 ## Installation
 I don't plan on publishing this to npm until I have a significant amount of functionality built in.
-Until then, you can clone this repo and run:
+Until then, you can clone this repo, cd into the directory, and run:
 ```
 npm i
-npm link
+npm link --scope=<your_username>
 ```

 ### Usage